 Your geographic location: Enter the address in your Profile.
-Where you live impacts the audience you can reach.
-If you live in New York, you have better marketing reach than if you live in a cave in the Himalayas.
+Where you live impacts the audience you can reach; if you live in New York, you will certainly have a better marketing reach than someone who lives in a cave in the Himalayas.
 If you are well known in other areas, say your birthplace, let us know about it.

 How well known you are to your target audience: In Author Full Bio, in Profile, mention any awards or honors, or whether you hold a high-profile job or position that connects you to potential readers.

 Your personal and professional networks: Add any institutions, organizations, clubs, informal networks you belong to, and how many people you can reach in each.

 Media profile: Have you done TV/radio/print media interviews?
 Do you have relationships with specific journalists or outlets who would definitely interview you about your book?
 Are you a blogger or do you manage a website, podcast or internet radio show?
 Tell us how many people you think you can reach in these ways.